dmcginley/project1_yoga_site/README.md

 - simple design choice
 - clean design
 - easy to navigate
+- two buttons, easy to find

 ### Color Choices
+- fresh color palette
+- buttons that stand out in the hierarchy

 ### Typography
+- two fonts

 ### Responsivity
+Mobile first and then 3 breakpoints for desktop (768px, 980px 1440px).
+The 1440px large display is so the website doesn't break on large QHD monitors.

 ### Simplicity
+Easy to navigate

 ### Accessibility
+- 'alt' text on images
+- 'title' on the social icons in the footer
+- contrasting colors
+- easy to see buttons and navigation area
+- background images to to be distracting or masking the text e.g on mobile version of the site I darkened the background Hero image so as not to detract from the text as it is displayed on the small screen.

 ### Consistency
 - colors, I reduced the colors used by about half.
 - footer same feel placeing at the bottom of the page.